cri-for-all/debut-tutors/Exercises2.md

 # Exercises sheet n°2
 This sheet is organized by topic.
-Exercises go harder.
+The exercises get harder as you go.
 You can jump from one topic to another as you want!
+Try to put all of your answers in a single file, "Solutions2.py" that you can push to your fork of the repository.

-## If/Else Loop
+## If/Else Statements

 1) Enumerate the 3 possible commands when using if/else Loop

-2) Write a code that print "Hello World" if x is smaller than 4 or else print "Goodbye".
+2) Write a code that print "Hello World" if x is smaller than 4 and print "Goodbye" otherwise.
+Remember, you need to define x for your code to work.
+Try the code for a few different values of x to make sure it works correctly.

-If you tried to run the code, it didn't work because "x is not defined"
-3) Now, make x equal to 3 at the beginning.
-Run your code and see what it prints.
-Try different values for x.
+3) Assign a variable x to be an integer.
+Write a code that will print "One" if x is 1, "A couple" if x is 2, "Several" if x is 3, 4, or 5, and print "Many!" if x is greater than 5.

-4) Choose an int variable called n.
-Write a code that tell you if that integer is an even or an odd number at the end.
+4) Make an int variable called n.
+Write a code that tell you if that integer is an even or an odd number.

-5) Choose an int variable n.
+5) Make an int variable n.
 Write a code that prints the difference between 21 and n, if n is smaller or equal to 21, or that prints two times n if n is over 21.

 6) Same as code 5) but if n is over 21, print the absolute value of the difference between 21 and n.

 ## Operators

 7) What is the symbol for addition?
-Soustraction?
+Subtraction?
 Multiplication?

 8) What is the difference between < and <= ?
 Between > and  >= ?
 Between = and != ?